top of page

 Smoldering residue re-ignited numerous times, requiring fire guards to oversee and report new outbreaks that continued for 3 full days.
 In this image you can see several smull smoke clouds in the forest halfway between my house (three and a half miles away) and the Mountain.

--It may seem like we had two drenching downpours this week that would seem to have lessened fire danger this season.
+Now, It may seem like we had two drenching downpours this week that one would expect to have lessened fire danger this season.
 But we have also had unusual days of heat his month, and winds that evaporated significant amounts of the new rainwater.
 Village of Washingtonville Mayor Tom DeVinko reported last Monday that the wells that provide water for residents are holding at a good level.
 But if you drive by the Moodna Creek just before the Village entrance on Route 94 today you can see that it has receeded quite a bit from its shores just in the past 9 days.
 So, with the Burn Ban still in effect, and for good reason .... do not burn brush or start campfires.
 If you want to have an ouotdoor dinner or party, invest in a clean and safe outdoor grill.

-adjacent Valley, endangering nearby homes and farms.
+The photos above show how numerous clouds of smoke spread around and beneath the Mountain in April of 2023, endangering nearby homes and farms.
 Helicopters were brought in to drop bucketloads of water where slopes were particularly steep.

 Comments